isb-cgc/readthedocs/docs/source/sections/webapp/Workbooks.rst

 2. You will then select **Genes and miRNAs or Variables** (or, optionally both)

-  * **Genes and miRNAs** - This will display previously created “Gene and miRNA Favorites” which can be “Applied to Analysis" (see `Gene and miRNA Favorites <Gene-and-miRNA-Favorites.html>`_ for details) or you can apply / create a “New Gene and miRNA List”).
+   **Genes and miRNAs**

-You begin by naming the data set (Gene Type or Project Specific); the Gene and miRNA list you create here will automatically be added to your Gene and miRNA Favorites list and can be selected for additional analysis later.
+   Selecting this link displays the **Data Source | Gene & miRNA Favorites** screen showing previously created “Gene and miRNA Favorites”.
+Click the **Apply to Worksheet** to apply or click **Apply New Gene & miRNA List** to create a new list and apply.
+Any Gene and miRNA List you create here will automatically be added to your Gene and miRNA Favorites list and can be selected for additional analysis later.
+(See `Gene and miRNA Favorites <Gene-and-miRNA-Favorites.html>`_ for details.)

-Next select the Gene(s) and miRNA(s) you’re interested in (you can upload a specific list you’ve previously created/stored, select new Genes and miRNA by typing them into the input box (you will see that Genes and miRNAs will auto-display).
-If duplicate listings are entered they will be marked for your deletion or automatically dropped when saved.
-If an error or unknown item is entered it will also be flagged for your attention.

-To aid in Gene selection, you can access the HGNC portal (Hugo Gene Nomenclature Committee) via the "`View Gene Identifiers <http://www.genenames.org/>`_" link under this Menu selection.
-To aid in miRNA selection You can also access the miRBase portal via the "`View miRNA Identifiers <http://www.mirbase.org/cgi-bin/mirna_summary.pl?org=hsa>`_" for readily available miRNA identifiers.

- This allows you to focus on specific results or queries.

-  * **Variables** - (this will display previously created “Variable Favorites” which can be “Applied to Analysis" (see `Variable Favorites <Variable-Favorites.html>`_ for details) or you can apply / create a “New Variable List”).
+   **Variables**

-You begin by naming the new Variable; the Variable you create here will automatically be added to your Variable Favorites list and can be applied to other analysis later.
+   Selecting this link displays the **Data Source | Variable Favorites** screen showing previously created “Variables Favorites”.
+Click the **Apply to Worksheet** to apply or click **Apply New Variable List** to create a new list and apply.
+Any Variable Favorites you create here will automatically be added to your Variable Favorites and can be selected for additional analysis later.
+(See `Variable Favorites <Variable-Favorites.html>`_ for details.)

-Next you can select variables from five (5) available data sources to incorporate in your Variables-
-  * *TCGA* - Common (22 options) and clinical search feature
-  * *CCLE* - Common (8 options) and clinical search feature
-  * *TARGET* - Common (16 options) and clinical search feature
-  * *Favorite(s)* - (Previously created variables which were Saved)
-  * *User Data* - Every program and data variable you have uploaded into system.

-Then **“Apply to Worksheet”**

 3. Select your **Cohort** - Cohorts allow the user to create custom groupings of the samples and/or cases that can be used for further analysis.